MalTok/MalTok/README.md

 - 📫 How to reach me **mig01@wp.pl**

+- ### About me

+<p>I am an aviation engineer ✈️, but although I've never worked as one, I always think like an engineer - how to create things or make some improvements.
+I believe I also have an artistic soul, which helps me a lot in this process 😊.
+My strictly technical background has helped me adapt to very different work environments.
+Now, after some major life twists and turns, I've decided to switch my career path to IT, and I think it's never too late to do what you love!
+I've just started, and it's very exciting to create various working applications entirely by myself. <i>Please feel free to leave some critical comments on my code, I will definitely benefit from them</i> 💪.</p>

+<p><b>Long-term goal</b>?
+Working on aviation or automotive apps would be great!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/mał-tok" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="mał-tok" height="30" width="40" /></a>